As Mexico’s largest fertility center, Instituto Ingenes offers Mexico City patients access to the most advanced fertility treatment options available.

 Our center is conveniently located at the Santa Fe area, a major business district, located in the west part of the city.

 The center of approximately 3605.97 cubic meters (three floors) offers warm and cozy facilities to make your experience pleasant and exclusive.
-The clinic has fully equipped facilities including an operating theatre, a reception area, a waiting room, medical consultation rooms, In Vitro Fertilization (IVF) and andrology laboratories, and private recovery rooms, amongst others.
+The clinic has fully equipped facilities including an operating room, a reception area, a waiting room, medical consultation rooms, In Vitro Fertilization (IVF) and andrology laboratories, and private recovery rooms, amongst others.
 The team includes 259 multidisciplinary experts.

 Open since: 2005